ISO CERTIFIED COMPANY

 ES can design, test, and repair to achieve compliance with the following specifications:

-MILITARY STANDARDS &
+MILITARY STANDARDS & SPECIFICATIONS

 ADS-37A-PRF AERONATURICAL DESIGN STANDARD: ELECTROMAGNETIC ENVIORNMENTAL EFFECTS (E3) PERFORMANCE AND VERIFICATION REQUIREMENTS